 When Nogaro opened in 1960 as France's first purpose-built circuit, it was little more than a short and twisty club venue.
-Over the years it has been extended several times and the facilities developed to bring up to international standards, though it has rarely captured the attention of the major world championships.
+Over the years it has been extended several times and the facilities developed to bring up to international standards.

 Racing had first been organised around the streets of the town in the Gers region in the early 1950s, under the auspices of the Sports Association of Armagnac (ASA).
 The events were road races held against the clock, similar to Italy's Mille Miglia, and attracted a number of the top French stars of the day.
 Victors included Claude Storez, Henri Oreiller and local ace Paul Armanac.
 As the decade wore on, it became increasingly difficult to gain permission for racing on public roads, prompting the club's founder, Robert Castagnon, to begin considering building a permanent circuit – France's first.